Sustainability

 New employee training Group training for new graduate hires and individual training provided to newly assigned employees including temporary employees

-Job rotation training Training conducted by each division for employee transfers and work changes
+Job rotation training Training conducted by each department for employee transfers and work changes

 Stratified education /Promotion training Training provided at the time of promotion, including new promotions as well as newly appointed assistant managers, managers, general managers, and directors of business sites